Work Accident Solicitor: Claim Your Legal Costs In Addition To Personal Injury Compensation

 Can you claim your solicitor’s costs from your employer as part of your claim?

-Who pays for your employer’s solicitors legal costs?
+Who pays your employer’s legal costs?

-Remember – when your claim has concluded there can be a small deduction from your compensation (for a portion of legal costs your employer’s insurers do not have to pay).
+Remember – when your claim has concluded there can be a small percentage deduction from your compensation (for a portion of legal costs your employer’s insurers do not have to pay).